U.S. West Coast port operations resume with more labor talks scheduled

-LOS ANGELES (Reuters) - U.S. West Coast port operations resumed in full on Monday after shipping companies suspended loading and unloading of freighters for the weekend, citing chronic cargo backups the shippers and dockworkers have blamed on each other during months of labor tensions.
+LOS ANGELES, Feb 9 (Reuters) - U.S. West Coast port operations resumed in full on Monday after shipping companies suspended loading and unloading of freighters for the weekend, citing chronic cargo backups the shippers and dockworkers have blamed on each other during months of labor tensions.

 Reopening of the ports to cargo vessels idled by the slowdowns and weekend suspension came as the shippers and dockworkers’ union were scheduled to return to the bargaining table for further labor negotiations later in the day, the two sides said.